 Data Collection and Analysis

-There are several reasons why the cognitive mapping methodology is still in process.
-On the one hand, its interdisciplinary nature gives great freedom in methodological experimentation.
+There are several reasons why cognitive mapping methodology is still in process.
+On the one hand, its interdisciplinary character grants great freedom in methodological experimentation.
 From a negative perspective, this means that there is no single theoretical framework that can serve as a starting point for the evolution of the methodology.

-On the other hand, due to frequent and at the same time significant changes in theoretical approaches (for example, the static vision is replaced by the constructionist vision) a methodology on previous results cannot be found, without encountering difficulties.
+On the other hand, due to frequent and at the same time significant changes in theoretical approaches (for example, static vision is replaced by constructionist vision) a methodology cannot be found on previous results, without encountering difficulties.

-Furthermore, it should not be forgotten that the improved conditions guaranteed by computerized support were quite slow to impact map-like data processing, while in other research areas they caused rapid methodological erosion.
-Maps and spatial information are predominantly image-based data and the most complex images can only be managed as databases by the most advanced computers.
+In addition, it should not be forgotten that the improved conditions guaranteed by computerized support were quite slow in impacting map-like data processing, while in other research areas they caused rapid methodological erosion.
+Maps and spatial information are predominantly image-based data and more complex images can only be managed as databases by the most advanced computers.